 On December 8, 2015, a wholly owned subsidiary of ours acquired an approximate 28% interest in a newly formed limited partnership, Madison NYC Core Retail Partners, L.P, which acquired an approximate 49% interest in entities that initially owned 15 retail properties located in the greater New York City area (the "NYC Retail Portfolio"), the result of which is that we own an approximate 14% interest in the NYC Retail Portfolio.
 The purchase price for such portion was approximately \$85,600 including closing costs.
-As of December 31, 2023, the NYC Retail Portfolio owned six retail properties totaling approximately 1,940,000 square feet across urban infill locations in Manhattan, Brooklyn, Queens and New Jersey.
+As of December 31, 2024, the NYC Retail Portfolio owned six retail properties totaling approximately 1,790,000 square feet across urban infill locations in Manhattan, Brooklyn, Queens and New Jersey.
 We have no unfunded commitments.

-As of December 31, 2023, December 31, 2022, and December 31, 2021, the carrying amount of our investment in the NYC Retail Portfolio was \$71,866, \$75,417, and \$84,874, respectively.
-During the year ended December 31, 2023, we recorded decreases in fair value of our investment in the NYC Retail Portfolio of \$3,551 and received no cash distributions.
-During the year ended December 31, 2023, we made no capital contributions and received no distributions from Madison NYC Core Retail Partners, L.P.
-During the year ended December 31, 2022, we recorded decreases in fair value of our investment in the NYC Retail Portfolio of \$9,457 and received no cash distributions.
-During the year ended December 31, 2022, we made no capital contributions and received no distributions from Madison NYC Core Retail Partners, L.P.
-During the year ended December 31, 2021, we recorded decreases in fair value of our investment in the NYC Retail Portfolio of \$4,021 and received no cash distributions.
-During the year ended December 31, 2021, we made a \$1,611 capital contribution to Madison NYC Core Retail Partners, L.P.
-During the year ending December 31, 2023, we disposed of two properties in the NYC Retail Portfolio totaling approximately 165,000 square feet.
+As of December 31, 2024, 2023, and 2022, the carrying amount of our investment in the NYC Retail Portfolio was \$60,403, \$71,866, and \$75,417, respectively.
+During the years ended December 31, 2024, 2023, and 2022, we recorded decreases in fair value of our investment in the NYC Retail Portfolio of \$11,463, \$3,551 and \$9,457, respectively, and received no cash distributions and made no capital contributions to Madison NYC Core Retail Partners, L.P.
+During the year ending December 31, 2023, two properties in the NYC Retail Portfolio totaling approximately 165,000 square feet were disposed.